 No TV sport fan would ever deny that football is one of the most exhilarating live sports on TV today, so why not add to the excitement?
 Besides, don't let their age fool you: the U-21s are all excellent players, providing some great live football on TV today!

-Format of League
+Format of Championship

 From the championship's inception until 1998, the participating teams were divided into 8 qualification groups.
 The winners of each group would play in the quarter-finals.
 Before 1994, there were no countries that hosted the championship, instead using a home-and-away system.